 No matter how indefinable humor may be, we’re all aware of the fact that it can be one of those wonderful things that can increase not only productivity, but also create an atmosphere that encourages interaction and brainstorming of new ideas.
 It’s known to be the best medicine: When used appropriately, it can give almost every situation a positive spin.

 02. Building And Previewing Icon Fonts Live In The Browser6

-06. Going Back In Time: With Retro Vector Goodies
+06. Going Back In Time: With Retro Vector Goodies10

 07. A Web User Goes Offline: A Year Without The Internet11

 In light of high density displays, using raster graphics for icons doesn’t seem like a bulletproof solution that will stand the test of time.
 To embed scalable graphics in our websites, we can either use SVG, or Web fonts… or perhaps both?
 Sometimes you can just use some of the glyphs from popular free Web fonts, but other times you might need to embed a logo or a custom character.
 So how do you do that?

 Well, you would draw an SVG glyph, export it and use tools to generate a Web font file and a CSS snippet, but you don’t really have to do it manually.
 In the article Reconciling SVG and Icon Fonts18, the guys over at Hull explain how to set up a flexible design workflow, going from editing a bunch of SVG files in Sketch to previewing them as they update live in your browser, already compiled as a Web font.
 It’s a little tweak, but it can help you iterate your design much more quickly, and automate tiresome manual work. (vf)

 193. What’s New In The World Of Paper?